Tabular View

 Usage data has been pulled into the Cloud Cost Optimization backend since April 1, 2019.
 It is possible to see some usage data from before that date if an organization has had its bill reprocessed since then.
 Usage data from before April 1, 2019 may not be complete.

-Group by Filter in Tabular View
+Group By Filter in Tabular View

 Group By Filter Criteria in Tabular View